Blog Main Image

 There are several practical ways to ease friction and guide merchants smoothly through onboarding:

-Personalised emails, SMS, or app alerts gently prompt merchants to complete stalled steps or submit missing documents, reducing delays without manual follow-up. - Live Chat Support
+Personalized emails, SMS, or app alerts gently prompt merchants to complete stalled steps or submit missing documents, reducing delays without manual follow-up.

-Making document submission easy—with drag-and-drop, mobile capture, and instant validation—prevents repeated errors and eases frustration.
+Making document submission easy through drag-and-drop, mobile capture, and instant validation helps prevents repeated errors and eases frustration.

 5. Streamline with Configurable Workflows and Automation